und3rr00t/push_swap/Butterfly_algo/README.md

 ## About The Project
 **Push_swap** is a 42 School algorithm project where we must sort a stack of integers using two stacks (`A` and `B`) and a limited set of instructions.
 The goal is to sort the numbers with the **minimum number of operations** possible.

-This project implements the **Butterfly Algorithm** (also known as Range Sort), which is highly efficient for large datasets (100 and 500 numbers).
+This project implements the **Butterfly Algorithm** (also known as Range Sort), which is highly efficient for large datasets.

 ---